Go Back Up

 These factors include:

-• Recruitment costs: The direct costs of hiring a new employee, including advertising, interviewing, screening, and hiring.
+• Recruitment costs: This includes the direct costs of hiring a new employee, like advertising, interviewing, screening, and hiring.

 • Onboarding costs: The cost of the onboarding process, including training replacements and management time.